jose-techcode/Spring-Product/README.md

 # 1. Spring-Product

-The Spring Product is a project that trains CRUD operations with Spring Boot on a database.
+The Spring Product is a project that trains CRUD, REST and GraphQL operations with Spring Boot.

 # 2. Technologies